The Bankrate promise

 Balance transfer credit card

-If you have credit card debt on a card with a high APR, try transferring the balance to a card that offers 0% interest APR.
+If you have credit card debt on a card with a high APR, try transferring the balance to a card that offers 0 percent interest APR.
 This lets you pay down the balance without being charged any interest.

-Most of these special APR offers last between 12 and 20 months, depending on the card’s terms.
-When the special offer is over, a regular interest rate will kick in, so it’s best to make as many payments as you can during the introductory period.
+These special APR offers tend to last between 12 and 20 months, depending on the card’s terms.
+When the offer is over, a regular interest rate will kick in, so it’s best to make as many payments as possible during the introductory period.

-“If you add more available credit without increasing the total amount of debt you owe, that lowers your credit utilization rate, which increases your credit score,” says Sullivan.
+“If you add more available credit without increasing the total amount of debt you owe, that lowers your credit utilization rate, which increases your credit score,” Sullivan says.
 “So, if you do a balance transfer and keep the old cards open but do not use them, your credit score will start to improve.”

 Medical debt negotiation

 If you have medical debt, you may be able to significantly decrease your monthly payments.
 Call the billing office, explain your financial situation and try to negotiate a lower monthly payment.
 Many hospitals offer relief plans and discounts for financial hardship.